Skip to content

 When you experience an oral injury or a dental problem, knowing if you need emergency care and if your dental insurance covers you is essential.
 Not all dental issues are emergencies.
 Some require immediate dental care, and some require a few deep breaths and patience.

 A toothache, a tooth falling out, pain from a dental crown, or a chipped tooth could be serious dental issues but not emergencies, so it’s always advised to consider your options in advance.
-However, if it’s an emergency, you should visit or call your dentist immediately for treatment.

-What is Dental Emergency?
+What is a Dental Emergency?

 A dental emergency is a tooth-related issue that offers immediate treatment.
 It’s anything but a dental routine.
 With dental emergencies, one needs immediate action to address the discomfort, severe pain, or trauma to their mouth that can cause bleeding and lacerations to their gums and fracture or dislodge teeth.